×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Chigasaki, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a traditional Japanese house to a modern apartment.
 Next, you should research the different neighborhoods in Chigasaki to find one that suits your lifestyle and preferences.
 Some areas might be closer to the beach, while others are near the city center or public transportation.
 Once you have a general idea of where you'd like to live, you can start searching for available properties.
 Websites like Suumo, Homes, and Athome are popular real estate platforms in Japan that list rental properties.
 These sites allow you to filter by location, price, size, and other features.
 You can also visit real estate agencies in Chigasaki.
 Agents can provide you with listings that match your criteria and arrange viewings.
 They can also help you understand the terms of the lease and navigate the rental process, which can be quite complex in Japan.
 When you find a property you're interested in, you'll need to submit an application.
 This usually involves providing proof of income and a guarantor, who is a person or company that agrees to pay the rent if you're unable to.
 Once your application is approved, you'll sign the lease, pay the deposit and any other upfront fees, and then you can move in.
 Keep in mind that in Japan, it's common to pay several months' rent upfront, including a security deposit and key money, which is a non-refundable payment to the landlord.
 Finally, don't forget to set up utilities and internet service, and to register your new address at the local ward office.
-This is a legal requirement for all residents in Japan," said one expat in Chigasaki.
+This is a legal requirement for all residents in Japan," remarked one expat who made the move to Chigasaki.

 What is a typical expat home or apartment like in Chigasaki?

 "A typical expat home or apartment in Chigasaki, is often a blend of traditional Japanese and modern Western styles.
 The living space is usually compact, yet efficiently designed to maximize space.
 The apartment may feature a genkan, a traditional Japanese entryway where shoes are removed before entering the main living area.
 The living room often doubles as a dining room with a low table and floor cushions for seating.
 The kitchen is typically small but functional, equipped with essential appliances like a refrigerator, stove, and sometimes a dishwasher.
 The bathroom often includes a deep soaking tub, separate from the shower area, following the Japanese custom of bathing.
 Bedrooms may feature tatami mats and futons instead of western-style beds, although this can vary depending on the preferences of the expat.
 Some apartments may also include a small balcony for drying clothes or enjoying a bit of outdoor space.
 The apartment is likely located in a convenient area, close to public transportation, shops, and restaurants.
 Despite being in a city, Chigasaki is known for its relaxed atmosphere and proximity to the beach, so some expat homes may even have a view of the ocean.
 In terms of decor, many expats choose to incorporate elements of Japanese design into their homes, such as shoji screens, bonsai plants, and calligraphy art.
 However, the overall style can greatly vary depending on the individual's personal taste.
-While the size and layout of expat homes in Chigasaki can differ, they all share a common trait of being thoughtfully designed to create a comfortable and efficient living space," explained one expat living in Chigasaki, Japan.
+While the size and layout of expat homes in Chigasaki can differ, they all share a common trait of being thoughtfully designed to create a comfortable and efficient living space," remarked one expat who made the move to Chigasaki.

 What is the average cost of housing in Chigasaki?